-The words “live coal” in Isa.
-6:6 are more correctly “glowing stone.”
+The words “live coal” in Isaiah 6:6 are more correctly “glowing stone.”

 In Lam.
-4:8 the expression “blacker than a coal” is literally rendered in the margin of the Revised Version “darker than blackness.”
+4:8 the expression “blacker than a coal” is literally rendered in the margin of the Revised King James Version “darker than blackness.”